Neovim Configuration for 2025

 vim-fugitive | Git integration for Neovim. |

-In addition to plugins, I have several personal customizations that enhance my workflow:
+In addition to these plugins, I have several customizations to the base config that enhance my workflow:

 - Backups: I enable backups using